fxaps/XMPie-WSDL-Wrapper/README.md

 There biggest drawbacks of the above are:

-1. Methods are marked as missing in IDE's such a PhpStorm or WebStorm.
+1. **Missing Methods.** Methods are marked as missing in IDE's such a PhpStorm or WebStorm.
 See `GetAvailableClicks` in the image below.
    Missing methods are due to the fact that SoapClient uses a lot of magic methods - methods which are hard to debug.
    ![Missing Method](https://github.com/fxaps/XMPie-WSDL-Wrapper/blob/master/images/MissingMethod.png?raw=true)

-2. No type hinting.
-You can probably guess that `inUsername` should be a string but what about more obscure parameters such as `inProps` or `inMacTypeHex`?
+2. **No type hinting.** You can probably guess that `inUsername` should be a string but what about more obscure parameters such as `inProps` or `inMacTypeHex`?
    Is that a String, Array or Int?

-3. No code completion.
-Constantly referring to the API documentation to get the exact spelling and case can be a tedious process.
+3. **No code completion.** Constantly referring to the API documentation to get the exact spelling and case can be a tedious process.
 Was that `CreateNewFromCPKG` or `CreateNewFromCpkg`?

 ### XMPie-WSDL-Wrapper SOAP